HVAC Tips & Tricks9min read

 If you have a multi-level home

 Because heat rises, it can often feel hotter upstairs than downstairs in a multi-level home.
 Few people enjoy sleeping when it’s hot, but it’s even worse to get out of bed when your home is freezing.
-If you have a multi-level home, you can set different temperatures for the upstairs and downstairs portions with HVAC zoning, instead of attempting to control both levels with one thermostat.
+If you have a multi-level home that experiences temperature fluctuations, investing in a zoned system is a troubleshooting solution that will allow you to set different temperatures for the upstairs and downstairs portions of your home, instead of attempting to control both levels with one thermostat.

 If you have a home with high ceilings

 If your home has tall ceilings, oftentimes heat rises and gets trapped all the way at the top, leaving you shivering at the ground level.
 A zoned HVAC system allows you to fix this problem by raising the room’s temperature more frequently, so heat can circulate more, making the room warmer overall.
 Creating a separate zone in a room with high ceilings means the temperature there can be comfortable, without making it too warm elsewhere in your home.

 If your home has picture windows, bay windows or large glass windows